FuelLabs/fuel-specs/src/vm/instruction_set.md

 Panic if:

+- Reserved bits of the immediate are set
 - The memory range `MEM[$rA, 16]`  does not pass [ownership check](./index.md#ownership)
 - `$rB + 16` overflows or `> VM_MAX_RAM`
 - `indirect == 1` and `$rC + 16` overflows or `> VM_MAX_RAM`